Slackware ARM on a Raspberry Pi

 What is Slackware?

-Slackware® is a Linux-based operating system.
-It was initially released on Saturday 17 July 1993 by Patrick Volkerding which is the longest surviving-- currently maintained-- Linux distribution available (older than Debian by just 2 months) and is still the most "UNIX-like" distribution out there.
-Slackware complies with the published Linux standards, such as the Linux File System Standard, and has always considered simplicity, and stability, and security, paramount.
+Slackware is a Linux-based operating system which runs on i386 and x86_64 computer systems.
+It was initially released on Saturday 17 July 1993 by Patrick Volkerding, and is the longest surviving-- currently maintained-- Linux distribution available (older than Debian by just 2 months) and is still the most "UNIX-like" Linux distribution out there.
+Slackware maintains a KISS philosophy and uses plain text files and a small set of shell scripts for configuration and administration instead of GUI 'point-and-click' style interfaces which are found in many other Linux distributions.
+Slackware complies with established Linux standards, such as the Linux File System standard, and has always considered simplicity, stability, and security, paramount.
 As a result, Slackware has become one of the most popular, reliable, and friendly distributions available.
 Slackware is also one of the most powerful Linux distributions available.
 But having this kind of power at your fingertips doesn't come easy, because it's not nearly as effortless as many other Linux alternatives.

 The above line is an old Internet aphorism. ;-D